Greedy Polyominoes and first-passage times on random Voronoi tilings: Proofs of the main results

 Let $\N$ be a set of points in $\RR^d$.
-We say that a box $B\subseteq\RR^d$ is $\N$-nice if, cutting it regularly into $\alpha_d^d$ sub-boxes:, each one of these boxes contains at least one point of the set $\N$.
+We say that a box $B\subseteq\RR^d$ is $\N$-nice if, cutting it regularly into $\alpha_d^d$ sub-boxes, each one of these boxes contains at least one point of the set $\N$.
 We say that a box $B$ is $\N$-good if, cutting it regularly into $(3\alpha_d)^d$ sub-boxes, each one of these boxes contains at least one point of the set $\N$.
 When $\N$ is understood, we shall simply say that $B$ is \emph{nice} (resp. \emph{good}) if it is $\N$-nice (resp. $\N$-good).
-We say a box is $\N$-\emph{ugly} (resp. $\N$-\emph{bad}) if it is not $\N$-nice (resp. not $\N$-good). \end{defi}
+We say a box is $\N$-\emph{ugly} (resp. $\N$-\emph{bad}) if it is not $\N$-nice (resp. not $\N$-good). \end{definition} Notice that if a box is good, then it is nice, and thus if a box is ugly, then it is bad.
 To count the number of points of $\N$ which are in a subset $A$ of $\RR^d$, we define:

 An animal $\A$ in $\GG_d$ is a finite and connected subset of $\GG_d$.
-To each real number $r$, and each bounded and connected subset $A$ of $\RR^d$, we associate $3^d$ different animals in $\GG_d$:
+To each bounded and connected subset $A$ of $\RR^d$, we associate an animal in $\GG_d$: